theshieldslab/theshieldslab.github.io/_pages/people.md

 ---
 <img src='/images/Erin.jpg' width="15%">
 ### Erin Pruitt - B.S.
 Biology
-I'm a senior biology major, and I'm currently examining the inhibitory effects of compounds on the acid production of S. Mutans.
+I'm a senior biology major, and I'm currently examining the inhibitory effects of compounds on the acid production of *S. mutans*.
 After graduating, I plan to continue my education through a nursing program.
 I like to draw, play video games, and read in my spare time.<br />
 <br />

 ## Alumni